 The DFC can be used in the following ways:

 DFC is based on Java, and it can easily integrate with the client programs that function on Java.
 In order, to run DFC API you must have a Java virtual machine (JVM) program on your system.
 The DFC can either be a machine that runs the content server or it can be a middle-tier system i.e. application developed with the help of a web development kit (WDK).

 Documentum Business Object Framework (BOF) is an object-oriented framework that can be built into DFC in order to develop a custom application.
 BOF in DFC has the capabilities of :

 BOF provides the developer with the option of installing the BOF modules dynamically and directly on the storage.
 It allows you to use the application without adding any custom JAR files manually into each application.
 The dynamic usability of the BOF module also provides you with the ability to update any module directly into the repository without shutting down the application.

-The reusability factor of the BOF module gives you access to its modules in any type of DFC based Documentum application. i.e. you don’t have to create a new module for every application.
-This feature reduces the time and effort and helps the user in building the solution faster.
+The reusability factor of the BOF module gives you access to its modules in any type of DFC-based Documentum application. i.e. you don’t have to create a new module for every application.
+This feature reduces time and effort and helps the user in building the solution faster.

 Image source: emc.com